Superconformal algebras and holomorphic field theories: Factorization algebras and holomorphic symmetries

-This theorem implies that local cohomology classes on any complex manifold are characterized by a pair of a de Rham cohomology class on $X$ together with a Gelfand--Fuks class on $\fw_d$.
+The theorem implies that local cohomology classes on any complex manifold are characterized by a pair of a de Rham cohomology class on $X$ together with a Gelfand--Fuks class.
 On $\CC^2$ there is an explicit formula for generating local cocycles of this cohomology.
 If $\xi$ is a holomorphic vector field on $\CC^2$, its Jacobian is the function valued $2 \times 2$ matrix whose $ij$ entry is $\partial_{z_i} \xi_j (z)$, where $\xi_i(z)$ is the $i$th component of the vector field $\xi$.
 Similarly, if

 is a Dolbeault valued vector field, then its Jacobian $J \xi$ is the $2\times 2$ Dolbeault valued matrix whose $ij$ entry is

 In degree one, the local cohomology of holomorphic vector fields on $\CC^2$ is two-dimensional